Holy moly. The gaps between my blog posts are getting dangerously long now!

 I’m not entirely sure why this reason popped into my puny mind at the closing stages of my list- I may currently be dangerously dehydrated- because it probably should have been at the top.
 It’s so obvious.

-Forget escalating repairing and maintenance costs for a moment, let’s go back to the very beginning, where buying furniture in the first place requires more start-up capital.
+Forget escalating repair and maintenance costs for a moment, let’s go back to the very beginning, where buying furniture in the first place requires more start-up capital.

 If you really need to spend that money (I have no idea why that would be the case, maybe some dumb tax surplus benefit, or something), it can definitely be spent in better areas.
 For example, I’d rather spend my hard-earned money on a workhorse boiler that will withstand the test of time.
 Trust me, the tenant will benefit far more, whether he/she realises it or not.